+Now about injunctions: We have an injunction and we’re going into court tomorrow morning to fight this illegal, unconstitutional injunction.
 All we say to America is, “Be true to what you said on paper.”
 If I lived in China or even Russia, or any totalitarian country, MAYBE I COULD UNDERSTAND SOME OF THESE ILLEGAL INJUNCTIONS.
 Maybe I could understand the denial of certain basic First Amendment privileges, because they HAVEN’T committed themselves to that over there.
 But somewhere I read of the freedom of assembly.
 Somewhere I read of the freedom of speech.
 Somewhere I read of the freedom of the press.
 Somewhere I read that the greatness of America is the right to protest for RIGHTS.
 And so just as I say, WE AREN’T GOING TO LET ANY DOGS OR WATER HOSES TURN US AROUND, we aren’t going to let any injunction turn us around.

 In contrast, Maynard Jackson quickly demonstrated that he was not beholden to or a leader of the Black population that elected him, but beholden to those who financed his election campaign and who helped his personal political and financial advancement.
 In Atlanta, Jackson, instead of helping city sanitation workers, fired more than a thousand city employees to crush their strike.
 In this, he had the support of white business leaders and the Atlanta Journal-Constitution.
 This contrast was clearly stated in the essay A disgrace before God: Striking black sanitation workers vs. black officialdom in 1977 Atlanta: